modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-1.md

 ## 5.1.
 Kinetic theory of gases and Thermodynamics.

 Key information: In 1811 Amadeo Avogadro (1776-1856) introduced the term molecule and formulated the hypothesis that is named after him: "Equal volumes of gas, under equal conditions of pressure and temperature, contain the same number of molecules.”
 Once Avogadro's hypothesis is accepted, the number of molecules that exist in a given mass of gas can be calculated.
-The value of the so-called Avogadro's number is $N_A = N_0 = 6.0225 x 10^{23}$ (molecules/mol).
+The value of the so-called Avogadro's number is $N_A = N_0 = 6.0225 \times 10^{23}$ (molecules/mol).

 !!! info "Main developments on the Kinetic theory of gases."